GianIac/numax/docs/nx-site/src/content/docs/reference/cli.md

 description: Reference for the `nx` command line interface.
 ---

 `nx` is the Numax command line interface.
-It has four commands:
+It has five commands:

 - `nx run` - load and execute a WASM module
 - `nx serve` - run a node without executing a WASM module